Sadly, Wayne Dyer Hooks Up With Esther Hicks

 Anything for Hay House

 There was a sorry moment when my one-time hero, Wayne Dyer, landed where he’d do just about anything that Reid Tracy, the CEO at his publisher, Hay House, asked.
+Gratitude’s one thing, but this was ridiculous.

 This once inspiring writer and teacher, at Tracy’s request, might compete in hot dog eating contests or perform at the rodeo, for example.